ComposableFi/whitepaper/whitepaper.md

 * Solvers will run off-chain custom algorithms to find the best route for a given problem instance.
 When trying to find a path, solvers will compete to find the best solution.
 Received solutions will be ranked according to a predefined cost function and top solvers will earn tokens with regard to the efficiency of their solution.
 By doing this, we leverage the game theory aspect of the competition while achieving a decentralized manner to find the best route.

+<a name="fig_routing"></a>
 ![Routing architecture with indexers and solvers.
 We can appreciate how, by using Picasso as finality layer, routers and indexers can collaborate on the routing algorithm.
 Please note how routing solver nodes leverage XCVM to propose new routes.}
 \label{fig:routing](./images/routing.png)

 These roles will be used, together with a default minimum cost routing algorithm, to address the routing challenges previously introduced.
-This architecture, as shown in Figure \ref{fig:routing}, enhances for public examination and minimizes the trust users need to put on the protocol.
+This architecture, as shown in Figure [(2)](#fig_routing), enhances for public examination and minimizes the trust users need to put on the protocol.
 It is also fairly easy to scale since most of the workload is performed off-chain, while only validation is done on-chain.

+<a name="fig_sel_bridges"></a>
 ![Uni-connected directional graph representation of different Blockchains connected via the best bridges based on the specific requirements of a given user at a given time.](./images/Selected_Bridges1.png)

 As for the routing algorithms employed by solvers, we do not enforce any kind of restriction.
 We are interested on the best result the community can provide.
-As previously mentioned, and shown in Figure \ref{fig:sel_bridges}, we are facing a complex problem with variable parameters, where there is no unique strategy that dominates the others, at least with limited time.
+As previously mentioned, and shown in Figure [(3)](#fig_sel_bridges), we are facing a complex problem with variable parameters, where there is no unique strategy that dominates the others, at least with limited time.
 We outsource the path finding task to the decentralized community of Composable users.
 As other projects have explored \cite{GnosisWhitepaper}, having the users to run different algorithms and heuristics in a fair ecnonomic game, produces a better and more complete solution that can adapt to new scenenarios faster.
 We will also run our own algorithm, so that all problem instances have a fair baseline solution.

 ## 5. Picasso and the Finality Layer